davidseid/algorithms/concepts/datastructures.md

 #### Searching Algorithms

 Binary search is a good example to know, but think beyond it to consider leveraging binary trees or hash tables.

+### Testing

+Big Picture: What is the point, what are tests to prioritize.

+Fit: Testing interactions with ecosystem.
+Integration

+Organization: Be systematic about categorizing and identifying tests

+Practicality: Make sure testing plans are realistic

+#### Real World Object

+1. Who uses it and why?
+2. What are the use cases?
+3. What are the bounds of use?
+4. Stress and failure conditions?
+5. How would you perform the testing?

+#### Testing Software